Ischemic stroke is one of three types of stroke. It’s also referred to as brain ischemia and cerebral ischemia.

 - use of certain drugs, such as cocaine or methamphetamines

-Cerebral ischemia is also more common in people who have a family history of stroke or who’ve had past strokes.
-Men are more likely than women to have cerebral ischemia, while African-Americans have a higher risk than other races or ethnic groups.
+Ischemic stroke is also more common in people who have a family history of stroke or who’ve had past strokes.
+Men are more likely than women to have ischemic stroke, while blacks have a higher risk than other races or ethnic groups.
 Risk also increases with age.

-A doctor can usually use a physical exam and family history to diagnose cerebral ischemia.
+A doctor can usually use a physical exam and family history to diagnose ischemic stroke.
 Based on your symptoms, they can also get an idea of where the blockage is located.

 If you have symptoms such as confusion and slurred speech, your doctor might perform a blood sugar test.
 That’s because confusion and slurred speech are also symptoms of severe low blood sugar.
 Learn more about the effects of low blood sugar on the body.

-Once your doctor has diagnosed cerebral ischemia, they’ll try to figure out when it started and what the root cause is.
-An MRI is the best way determine when the cerebral ischemia started.
-Tests for a root cause might include:
+Once your doctor has diagnosed ischemic stroke, they’ll try to figure out when it started and what the root cause is.
+An MRI is the best way determine when the ischemic stroke started.
+Tests used to determine a root cause might include:

-- an electrocardiogram (ECG) to test for abnormal heart rhythms
+- an electrocardiogram (ECG or EKG) to test for abnormal heart rhythms

 - echocardiography to check your heart for clots or abnormalities